Anvay/public-key/README.md

 # public-key
-Proof of concept of such generation
+Proof of concept of smart health card generation